nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.21 -- 2016.06.09

+* [Improved] The SEOmetrics window will now remember its open/closed state while in Live Preview
+* [Improved] Some minor tweaked to the SEOmetrics CSS
+* [Improved] Updated the README.md

 ### 1.1.20 -- 2016.06.06

 * [Added] Added 'Focus Keywords' to the SEOmetrics window, letting you analyze your page content for specific SEO keywords